AdaCore/learn/intro_to_ada.rst

    keyword is an abbreviation, etc.

 -  Very strong typing.
 It is very easy to introduce new types in Ada, sometimes more than reusing existing ones.

     It is in the same ball-park as many functional languages in that regard, except that the programmer has to be much more explicit about typing, because there is almost no type inference.

-.. gusthoff: The comparison with functional languages is of course valid.
-However, if I had no idea about functional languages, I'd be lost in the paragraph above.
+..
+AI for amiard: Develop a little bit.
+Put in the proper format when we have decided about it (issue #4)

 -  Explicit is better than implicit: Although weirdly this is a `Python <www.TODOpython.com>`__ commandment, Ada takes it way further